kdheepak/blog/content/35-precommit-hooks.md

 Using [`pre-commit`](https://pre-commit.com/) requires adding a `.pre-commit-hooks.yaml` file to the git repository, and running `pre-commit install`.

-1) Add a file called `.pre-commit-hooks.yaml` to your git repository.
+1) Add a file called `.pre-commit-hooks.yaml` to the root of your git repository.
 2) Add the hooks you want in that file.
 This is my [`.pre-commit-hooks.yaml`](https://github.com/kdheepak/dotfiles/blob/48567f59c346c00318a670269e3e52172d469f75/.pre-commit-config.yaml) file:
    ```yaml
    # cat /path/to/gitrepos/reponame/.pre-commit-hooks.yaml